AndrewQuijano/Treespace_REU_2017/README.md

 * -c, Count the minimum number of trees requires to span a phylogenetic network N **NOTE: STILL IN PROGRESS**

 After filling out the networks you want to get metrics for, here is how to execute the code:
-`python3 treespace.py -d -j -m -f -c`
+`python3 run_treespace.py -d -j -m -f -c`

 ## Usage - Testing on Generated Networks
-Louxin Zhang has provided me the source code to generate random binary phylogenetic networks, located in `phylo_generator` directory.
+Louxin Zhang has provided me the source code to generate random binary phylogenetic networks, located in the [phylo_generator](https://github.com/AndrewQuijano/Treespace_REU_2017/tree/main/phylo_generator).
+Feel free to see his original code [here](https://github.com/LX-Zhang/Phylogenetic-Networks)

 After compiling the C code, run the following example to run generating 12 graphs with 3 leaves and 15 reticulation nodes.
 After generating the graphs, compute the metrics and store it with images into a directory for further analysis.
-`python3 treespace.py --offline -n 3 -r 15 -g 12`
+`python3 run_treespace.py -l 3 -r 15 -g 12`

 ## Authors and Acknowledgment
 Code Author: Andrew Quijano
-The code under *phylo_generator* was created by Louxin Zhang, see his original code [here](https://github.com/LX-Zhang/Phylogenetic-Networks)
+This work was funded by a Research Experience for Undergraduates (REU) grant from the U.S. National Science Foundation (#1461094 to St. John and Owen).

 Please cite the papers from which the algorithms are derived from if you use this library.